-A muffler man is a fiberglass giant on Route 66.
+A muffler man is a giant fiberglass man often found on Route 66.
 He stands so tall at 18 to 25 feet that I can easily fit underneath his legs.
 His arms are bent in front of him: left palm down, right palm up making it easy for him to hold a muffler…or an ax, a flag, a rocket, a hot dog.
-Popularized in the 60s and 70s by International Fiberglass these roadside attractions were built to be just that: ways to attract customers to businesses.
+Popularized in the 60s and 70s and made by International Fiberglass these roadside attractions were built to be just that: ways to attract customers to businesses.

-In 1965 a muffler man was erected in Cicero, Illinois at a hot dog and burger restaurant named Bunyon’s.
-Due to that this giant man is known locally as “The Bunyon Giant.”
+In 1966 a muffler man was erected in Cicero, Illinois at a hot dog and burger restaurant named Bunyon’s hot dog stand.
+Due to that this giant hot dog muffler man (a modified Paul Bunyan statue) is known locally as “The Bunyon Giant.”

-In 2003 the restaurant closed but the legacy of the hot-dog wielding giant lives on.
-“Tall Paul” was restored and relocated to Route 66 park in Atlanta, Illinois where he still stands proud today.
+In 2002 the Cicero restaurant closed but the legacy of the hot-dog wielding giant mufflerman lives on.
+“Tall Paul” was restored and relocated to Route 66 park in Atlanta, Illinois where the Illinois roadside attraction still stands proud today across the street from Palms Grill Cafe with a view of the town’s smiley face water tower.

 Cost: Free to see.